How to Spend a Luberon Weekend in Goût et Voyage Style

 Tel: +33 (0)4 32 50 20 53

-Snag an outdoor cafe table on market day at any of the Luberon hill towns, order a cafe creme and enjoy the people-watching!
+Snag an outdoor cafe table on market day at any of the Luberon hilltop towns, order a cafe creme and enjoy the people-watching!

-Skip the meal, the drop-dead gorgeous view across the Luberon is the reason to have a drink at the Cafe de France in Lacoste.
+Skip the meal.
+The drop-dead gorgeous view across the Luberon is why to drink at the Cafe de France in Lacoste.

 Margotulle sells upscale straw hats of his own design from his atelier in Saignon and is often at the market in Lourmarin.

-To book your 2018 Goût et Voyage tour contact Martine:
+To book your Goût et Voyage tour, contact Martine via email at email@example.com

 Image credits: All photos provided by and published with the permission of Goût et Voyage